Chern-Simons propagators in AdS$_3$: Applications of parity-odd spin-1 harmonics in AdS

-Before proceeding to other theories invoving Chern-Simons terms, let us review the parity-even propagator of the massive spin-1 field in the Proca theory.
-This is because our parity-even harmonics can be conveniently expressed in terms of the propagator of this theory.
-On application of the Chern-Simons operator on such an identity leads to a new identiy for the parity-odd harmonics as well.
+Before proceeding to other theories involving Chern-Simons terms, let us review the parity-even propagator of the massive spin-1 field in the Proca theory.
+Our parity-even harmonics can be conveniently expressed in terms of the propagator of this theory.
+On application of the Chern-Simons operator on such an identity leads to a new identity for the parity-odd harmonics as well.
 The action for the Proca theory is given by

-We shall denote the propagator of this theory by $\Pi_{\mu \nu}(x,y; \Delta)$ instead of $G_{\mu \nu}$, so that it is easily highlighted.
-Also, this notation is similar to that used in \cite{Costa:2014kfa}, from which we reprocude the result.
+We shall denote the propagator of this parity-even theory by $\Pi^{(e)}_{\mu \beta}(x,y; \Delta)$ instead of $G_{\mu \beta}$, so that it is easily highlighted.
+Also, this notation is similar to that used in \cite{Costa:2014kfa}, from which we reproduce the result.
 The theory \eqref{procaac} together with the propagator reduces to that of the Maxwell theory in the limit $M^2 \rightarrow -2$, with gauge parameter $\xi = 1$.